-Had Jack Kerouac's daughter, Jan, not died at a young age, she would have turned 68 today.
+Had Jack Kerouac's daughter, Jan, not died at a young age, she would have turned 69 today.
 Unlike the rest of his family and many of his friends, she never appeared in any of Kerouac's books.
+Her mother was Joan Haverty, Jack's second wife.

 An accomplished author in her own right, Jan published Baby Driver and Trainsong during her lifetime and left behind the as-yet-unpublished novel, Parrot Fever (an extract of the latter in chapbook format is available from Gerry Nicosia by clicking here).

-Jan is worth getting to know through her novels, but you can also read about her in Nicosia's Jan Kerouac: A Life in Memory, available here.
+Jan is worth getting to know through her novels, but you can also read about her in Nicosia's Jan Kerouac: A Life in Memory, available here and at the above link.

 I didn't start out to write a commercial here, so I'll finish with some of Jan's own words to inspire you to read some of her writing.
 This is about one of the two times in total she ever saw her father in person (and they talked on the phone once).